 Step 3: Deodorise

 Notice that your foam mattress smells funky.
-It may be due to accidental spills or body sweat accumulated from the years of use.
+It may be due to accidental spills or body sweat accumulated from years of use.
 Depending on the intensity of the funky smell, we’ll share some methods to remove the smell on your mattress.

 Mild funky smells would come from accumulated body odour or sweat.
 Baking soda is a classic ingredient when it comes to deodorising.
 It helps absorbs the odour on your mattress and freshen it up.